Sohando/Software-Engineering-Project/README.md

                                                        Motive
 __________________________________________________________________________________________________________________________________
 The Motive is to build a library management system for our university where two section of the system will be designed.
-There will be one section named '<b>Central Library<b>' and another one will be named as '<b>Student Forum<b>'.
+There will be one section named '<b>Central Library</b>' and another one will be named as '<b>Student Forum</b>'.

                                                        Features